shautvast/notes/cmd/playwright-setup.md

-pretty standard setup that you get from `npm i playwright`
+pretty standard setup that you get from `npm init playwright@latest`

 ```json
 {